Steve-Mcl/node-red-contrib-image-tools/README.md

   * All functions and parameters are self doumenting - a tip under each item in the node editor helps the user

-* 2D Barcode Decode node
+* Barcode Decode node
-  * Ability to decode QR and Data Matrix barcodes
+  * Ability to decode 1D, QR and Data Matrix barcodes.
+See [supported formats](https://www.npmjs.com/package/@zxing/library#supported-formats).

 * Other...